Anirbit-AI/hugo-pages/content/authors/anirbit/_index.md

 I am a Lecturer (Assistant Professor) in Computer Science at The University of Manchester.
+I am also a member of, The Centre for A.I.
+Fundamentals.
+Feel free to get in touch with me at anirbit.mukherjee@manchester.ac.uk

+Trying to understand deep learning and neural nets lands us into exciting new questions about differential equations and functional analysis.
+I aspire to unravel these emerging questions in mathematics.

+If you have a strong background in mathematics or statistics or theoretical physics or E.C.E. then feel free to email me about Ph.D. positions.